-Changes in Retail Prices, Cost of Living and Producer Prices, percentage change compared to the same month previous year
+Changes in Retail Prices, Cost of Living and Producer Prices,

 However, if we exclude from the RPI the prices of agricultural products (which are highly volatile and influenced by weather conditions) and administrative prices (which in Croatia also include refined petroleum products prices), which are considered to poorly reflect demand side pressures on prices, the year-on-year indicator of core inflation is 4% in 2000 or 0.2 percentage points lower than in 1999.
 The core inflation rate recorded in Croatia in 2000 is still within what is considered to be the zone of stability for the general level of prices that applies to transitional economies like Croatia's.